yk-tanigawa/yk-tanigawa.github.io/_pages/about.md

   - /about.html
 ---

 Yosuke Tanigawa is a Ph.D. candidate in [Biomedical Informatics program](https://med.stanford.edu/bmi.html) at [Stanford University](https://www.stanford.edu/).
-His research interests are in various topics in population genomics, specifically focusing on analysis of large-scale datasets.
+His research interests are in various topics in population genomics, specifically focusing on the analysis of large-scale datasets.

 He is currently working with [Dr. Manuel Rivas](http://med.stanford.edu/rivaslab/) and [Dr. Gill Bejerano](http://bejerano.stanford.edu/).